LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-8/README.md

 * There are no assignments for this class, just double check your students are caught up!

 ## Possible Class Outline
-* Lecture, or activity about Continued Education
+* Lecture or activity about Continued Education
 * Lots of free time for project work, live coding, and mock interviews.

 ## Student Struggles